Moving toward a healthier community

 The federal government has made four free at-home COVID-19 tests available to each American household.
 Visit this site External Link to submit an order.

 Rapid antigen tests are now available over-the-counter at pharmacies and various other retailers, and will be covered by your health plan subject to certain limitations.

 In response to many physician and dentist offices in the markets eliminating or severely restricting in-person visits, Wellmark expanded telehealth benefits on a temporary basis to ensure all our members had access to important health care services.
 The $0 cost-share for telehealth services expired on Aug.
 31, 2020.

-Even though the pandemic still exists, health care providers have been making adjustments and reopening their offices, and members now have choices between telehealth and in-person visits.
+Even though the pandemic still exists, members have choices between telehealth and in-person visits.
 Beginning Sept.
-1, 2020 standard benefits will apply for telehealth services.
+1, 2020 standard benefits applied for telehealth services.

 Get tactics for protecting yourself at home, at school and in the workplace.

 - Clean hands often and limit handshaking

 - Wear a mask when you are around people who don't live in your household